 This would seem to suit lengthy RPG sessions and the like.

 If anyone would like to have an ad hoc games session here and play with some new people, then we can usually rustle up several local gamers.
 Just to be clear, this is your choice as guests.
 If you prefer to keep it to yourselves, that's what will happen.

 It is unlikely that any self-organised gaming stay will work out cheaper than one of our own DellCon weekends.
-That's because we subsidise DellCon's because we get quite a bit of gaming time in ourselves, and it's agreed we cut back on some of the breakfast and cleaning services, etc., however, if you want to emulate a 'Standard DellCon' then the pricing won't be far off.
+We subsidise DellCon's because we get quite a bit of gaming time in ourselves, however, if you want to emulate a 'Standard DellCon' then the pricing won't be far off.

 We are open to a certain amount of negotiation (we are all games players after all).
 Things become a lot more negotiable during the quieter months, which for us are November to April, and if the length of stay and numbers involved are reasonable.
 As a guide on the latter, once the group gets bigger than 16 it gets a bit cramped, and our workload (and thus the price) rises quickly.

 When we agree a price it will be for the whole booking.
 If you want to make adjustments within the group to balance the large en-suite B&B rooms with the apartment rooms, then that is your challenge to solve.
 For DellCon we solved it with a first come, best room approach.